 Some writers are comfortable creating a detailed outline for a novel.
 New writers in particular find it helpful to have a road map.
 Others feel that writing an outline diminishes the pleasure of discovering the story along the way.
 They argue that working from an outline means you’re not creating anymore, you’re translating your ideas.

 In the literary world, novelists who use outlines are referred to as “plotters.”
 Those who don’t are known as “pantsers” — a reference to flying by the seat of their pants.
 Famous pantsers include Margaret Atwood and Stephen King.
 In the plotting camp?
-Ernest Hemingway and J.K.
+Ernest Hemingway and the author of Harry Potter, J.K.
 Rowling.

 While every writer is different, there are some general pros and cons to consider before creating your novel outline:

 - Clearly presents character arcs

 - Acts as a guide to ease writer’s block when you’re stuck

 - Clarifies the middle, to avoid the “muddle”

 - If followed too closely, can feel formulaic

 - May lead to more showing rather than telling in the actual writing